Sevenoaks School: History

-The school is thought to have been initially housed in small buildings near the present site, before a school house was built.
+The school is thought to have been initially housed in small buildings near the present site, before an official school house was built.
 Rebuilding took place in 1631, under the supervision of Thomas Pett.
 It was again rebuilt in 1724, to the designs of Lord Burlington, a friend of the headmaster of the time, Elijah Fenton.
 Building work was completed in 1732.
 During this period the Master and scholars were housed outside the town.

 The school remained small until the late 19th century.
 School records show that between 1716 and 1748, under the headmastership of the Revd Simpson, school numbers dropped from 'a great many scholars' to only four boys.
 Simpson resigned and was replaced by Edward Holme, a distant relative of Sir Richard Burton.
 By 1778 there were around 60 pupils, and the same is indicated in the School Inquiry Commission of 1868.

 In 1884 the governors appointed Daniel Birkett as headmaster.
 It was Birkett's vision to elevate the school's status to that of a First Grade Classical School.
 He started this revolution, reducing the number of free places to the townfolk and expanding boarding.
 When he resigned in the 1890s the school had over 100 boys.
 Birkett's revolution was continued by George Heslop who increased the size to a peak of 134 boys, although numbers dropped towards the end of the First World War (during which 350 Old Sennockians enlisted).
 Geoffrey Garrod followed Heslop in 1919.
 In the same year, the headmaster's wife, Mrs Garrod, started a new school for younger boys; Sevenoaks Prep School started with six pupils in the school Cottage Block.
 An element of selection entered the admissions process in the early 1920s.